-In The Law of Inertia (Newton’s First Law), you learned about the mass as a property of an object.
-In some situations, you may care about how that mass is distributed in space, which is useful to describe using a new quantity known as density.
+In The Law of Inertia (Newton’s First Law), you learned about mass as a property of an object.
+In some situations, you might care about density, which describes how mass is distributed in space.

 Definition6.1.1.Mass Density.